-To ensure red meat is good for you, the Australian red meat industry works tirelessly to do good by and for its animals, ensuring they have the best quality of life.
+To ensure red meat is good for you, the Australian red meat community works to do good by and for its animals, ensuring they have the best quality of life.

 Australian farmers care about their animals and want to ensure they are as pain and stress free as possible.
 By complying with Australia’s animal welfare standards and by developing and introducing innovative ways to phase out old practices like dehorning, we make sure sheep, cattle and goats are able to live a good life.